zenozeng/gsoc2015/p5-pdf-and-svg-support.md

 So, the manipulation of svg is dom like api.

 Also, I think in SVG's world, we should treat shapes as object.
-Thus, an OOP api was provided.
+Thus, an OOP api was designed.

 #### Performance Issue